tarantool/doc/doc/reference/reference_sql/sql.rst

 Exception: for BETWEEN the cast is to the data type of the first and last operands. |br|
 Therefore ``'66' BETWEEN 5 AND '7'`` is TRUE.

-For assignments, the cast is always from source to target.
-Therefore ``INSERT INTO t (integer_column) VALUES ('5');`` inserts 5. |br|
-If the cast fails, then the result is an error.
-Due to a change in behavior starting with Tarantool 2.4.1, if the string contains post-decimal digits and the target is INTEGER or UNSIGNED, the assignment will fail.
-Therefore ``INSERT INTO t (integer_column) VALUES ('5.5');`` causes an error. |br|
+For assignments, due to a change in behavior starting with Tarantool 2.5.1, implicit casts from strings to numbers are not legal.
+Therefore ``INSERT INTO t (integer_column) VALUES ('5');`` is an error.

-Implicit cast also happens if STRINGS are used in arithmetic. |br|
+Implicit cast does happen if STRINGS are used in arithmetic. |br|
 Therefore ``'5' / '5' = 1``.
 If the cast fails, then the result is an error. |br|
 Therefore ``'5' / ''`` is an error.